rkuma183/wilsonmar.github.io/evangelist/index.md

 The best evangelists **enable** internal and external developers to understand and master technologies faster and easier.

-> The primary competitive advantage any organization can have is the abiity of its people to **learn and absorb** new technologies and concepts faster than their competitors.
+> The primary competitive advantage any organization can have is the ability of its people to **learn and absorb** new technologies and concepts faster than their competitors.

 Ideally, a complex product line would have several evangelists so each can focus on a particular technology.
 However, technologies need to integrate well,